jozsefsallai/discord-google-classroom/README.md

 to course objects. `classroom.announcements.readonly` is obviously required for listing and checking new posts.

+`drive.readonly` is an optional scope that is used for fetching the attached Google Drive files and sending them to your Discord channel.
+If you don't need this feature, just don't provide this scope.

 #### `enrollmentCodes`

 An array of codes that you used when you joined the Google Classroom course.

+## TODO

+- [ ] Support for other attachment types in announcements (link, YouTube, form)
+- [ ] Coursework notifications

 ## Contribution